 Obviously, these are not very low-carb, and it goes without saying that it’s not something that should be eaten on a regular basis.
 Occasionally, when you do get a craving for carbs, go for it!
 A little potato never hurt anybody 🙂

-Rinse the shredded potato well until the water runs mostly clear, then drain.
+- Rinse the shredded potato well until the water runs mostly clear, then drain.
 Take handfuls of the shredded potato and squeeze to ensure all the water is out.
-Be sure to work quick, as the potato will brown.

-Now, form flat 2"/5cm round cakes and cook immediately on a medium hot pan in a thin layer of melted lard.
+- Now, form flat 2"/5cm round rostis (disks) and cook immediately on a medium hot pan in a thin layer of oil.
 Approximately 2 minutes per side.
 Transfer to a paper towel when done.

-Once all the rostis are cooked and cooled.
-Smear with cream cheese, top with a thin ribbon of smoked salmon and drizzle with balsamic glaze.
+- Once all the rostis are cooked and cooled.
+Top with a thin ribbon of smoked salmon and drizzle with balsamic glaze.